lava-xyz/sibyls/README.md

 }
 ```

+### Run Sibyls

-Feel free to email oracle (at) lava (dot) xyz if you need help setting this up.
+If you are running Sibyls, or want to run Sibyls and need help, please email hello (at) lava (dot) xyz to let us know.